HumanLearning2021/HumanLearningApp/summaries/sprint11.md

 This week I worked on addressing Lint issues.
 I managed to fix most of them, with a few which we decided to ignore.
 I spent only about 5 hours of work on this task, which was welcome as I was pretty busy with other classes.

 ## Vial, Nicolas
+In this sprint, I simply wrote the KDoc for the dataset editing fragments and did some refactoring following the code review.
+I worked only 6 hours during this sprint counting the reviews because I was very busy with other projects.
 ## Overall Team: Lessons Learned